william-vw/pqn/README.md

 # Process Querying in Notation3 (PQN)

+## Live Demo

+A live demo, using the sepsis event log [1] and a query with multiple constraints, can be found [here]().
+Note that you can try out any other XES event log as well.

 ## Performance Tests

 The [logs](logs) folder contains subsets (25%, 50%, 100%) of the sepsis event log [1].